95% of organisations don’t have full visibility of contractual obligations.

 If this lack of visibility resonates with your organisation, it could be vulnerable to:

 - In-house teams spending valuable hours looking for contract information

 - Missed renewals or contracts expiring without your knowledge

-- Duplication of contracts, paired with an inability to control version history
+- Duplicated contracts paired with an inability to control version history

 - Non-compliance with regulations or legislation